vaibhavsinghal87/js-notes/javascript.md

 - An object is a container of properties, where a property has a name and a value.
 A property name can be any string, including the empty string.
 A property value can be any JavaScript value except for undefined.

-- The prototype link is used only in retrieval.
+- The prototype link has no effect on updating.
+When we make changes to an object, the object's prototype is not touched.
+The prototype link is used only in retrieval.
 If we try to retrieve a property value from an object, and if the object lacks the property name, then JavaScript attempts to retrieve the property value from the prototype object.
 And if that object is lacking the property, then it goes to its prototype, and so on until the process finally bottoms out with Object.prototype.
 If the desired property exists nowhere in the prototype chain, then the result is the undefined value.
 This is called delegation.

+- The prototype relationship is a dynamic relationship.
+If we add a new property to a prototype, that property will immediately be visible in all of the objects that are based on that prototype.

 - The *delete* operator can be used to remove a property from an object.
 It will remove a property from the object if it has one.
 It will not touch any of the objects in the prototype linkage.
 Removing a property from an object may allow a property from the prototype linkage to shine through.